2025-09-07 08:24 PM

 Total: 1 load + 1 compare for 64 bytes!

-The comparison operation generates a bitmask, which is the key to branchless processing:
+The comparison operation generates a bitmask, which is key to branchless processing:

 SIMD Mask Generation Flow: